LordRishav/install-scripts/README.md

 # Read the script you are going to execute before executing it.

-Errors may arise further, I'm only a beginner.
+Errors may arise.
+Further, I'm only a beginner.
 You may wish to edit the script to how you want it.
-I have tried to make these as universal as possible.
+I have tried to make these as universal as possible and I only include new stuff when I'm sure it works.

 ## These scripts are not for total beginners, rather they are targeted towards people who can manually install Arch Linux.
 Now, installing Arch doesn't exactly make you a pro, these scripts are an attempt at automating stuff you are supposed to do manually